sid-viscous/macd-strategy/README.md

 Trades on MACD crossover signals, using RSI, EMA, ATR, and crossover angles as filters.

+Default settings are optimised for BTCUSDT 15m.
+Adjust settings for other pairs and timeframes.

 ## Filters

 ### MACD crossover angle